benfrankel/pyri_state/README.md

 ## Flexible scheduling

-Configure systems to handle arbitrary state transitions using run conditions:
+Harness the full power of bevy ECS to schedule your state transitions:

 ```rust
 #[derive(State, Clone, PartialEq, Eq)]